VIB-PSB/ksrates/doc/source/configuration.rst

     	* **clusterOption** any native configuration option accepted by your cluster submit command.
 You can use it to request non-standard resources or use settings that are specific to your cluster and not supported out of the box by Nextflow.
     	* **beforeScript** allows you to execute a custom (Bash) snippet before the main process script is run.
 This may be useful to initialise the underlying cluster environment or for other custom initialisation, for example it can be used to load required dependencies if one of the container is not used, provided that the cluster has those dependencies installed.
 The dependencies per process are the following:

-            * ``wgdParalogs``: Python dependencies listed in requirements.txt, BLAST, MUSCLE, MCL, PAML, FastTree, i-ADHoRe (if collinearity analysis is perfomed).
+            * ``wgdParalogs``: Python dependencies listed in requirements.txt, plus BLAST, MUSCLE, MCL, PAML, FastTree and i-ADHoRe (if collinearity analysis is configured).
             * ``wgdOrthologs``: Python dependencies listed in requirements.txt, BLAST, MUSCLE, MCL, PAML.
             * All other processes: Python dependencies listed in requirements.txt.